SuppCo Splash

 50mcg

-Known as the "sunshine vitamin", Vitamin D3 is crucial for the absorption and metabolism of calcium and phosphorous, and is significant for maintaining strong bones and a healthy immune system.
-[7]
+Known as the "sunshine vitamin", Vitamin D3 is crucial for the absorption and metabolism of calcium and phosphorous, and is significant for maintaining strong bones, hormone balance, and a healthy immune system.
+Recommended to take with K2 to direct calcium into the bones and away from arteries.
+[5]

 Welcome to SuppCo